 Poison ivy rash occurs when the plant toxin, urushiol (one of the deadliest natural poisons on the planet) comes into contact with human skin.
 It is a condition characterized by swelling, blisters, pain and an amazing amount of itching.

-Besides intense itching and pain, the effects of rubbing up against this poisonous plant may also manifest as red bumps, intense sensations of burning and inflammation, as well as fever.
+Besides intense itching and pain, the effects of rubbing up against this poisonous plant may also manifest as red bumps, intense sensations of burning and irritation, as well as fever.
+The appearance of the symptoms can be between anywhere from a few hours to seven or ten days after the original contact with the plant.

 Poison ivy rash can then spread rapidly during the first three days, especially when you scratch the affected area.
 And while poison ivy is usually a mild condition, it can cause great suffering if left untreated.